giuliobz/AutonomousDriving/datasets/image_dataset/README.md

 Inside the left and depth folder is recommended to have:

-- left: is the folder contain the frames
+- left: is the folder contain the RGB frames
-- trajectories.json: a json file where tehre are all the trajectory relative to the frames contained in the left folder
+- trajectories.json: a json file where there are all the trajectories relative to the frames contained in the left folder

 ## Pre processing